ulsa/javawordgraph/README.md

 Introduction
 ------------
-This lab is about Functional Programming in Java, using mainly Google Collections.
+This lab is about Functional Programming in Java, using mainly [Google Guava](http://code.google.com/p/guava-libraries/).
 The purpose is to build a little utility that shows a histogram graph of the number of occurrences of each word in a text file.
 Like this: